 Puerto Morelos has notable places that are worthwhile visiting:

-Activities in Puerto Morelos, Mexico in the winter
+Activities in Puerto Morelos, Mexico in the fall, winter, or spring

 Since temperatures only drop a few degrees during the winter in Puerto Morelos, a vast majority of the restaurants and shops in Puerto Morelos stay open during the season.
 There are a variety of wonderful places to eat in Puerto Morelos.
 Long, lingering, lazy meals will be one of the highlights snowbirds will enjoy where they will find a range from cheap local places to world-class cuisine.
 Puerto Morelos is a native fishing village so when the menu states "Catch of the Day," it really is!
 Local Cuisine includes Fresh Seafood, Italian, Argentinean, European, American, Asian, Mexican, Yucatan Specialties, and Vega.